 The Japan Exchange and Teaching (JET) Programme is administered through the collaboration of Japan’s local government authorities, the Ministry of Internal Affairs and Communications (MIC), the Ministry of Foreign Affairs (MOFA), the Ministry of Education, Culture, Sports, Science and Technology (MEXT), and the Council of Local Authorities for International Relations (CLAIR).

-The JET Programme has grown significantly over its 31 year history, with the number of countries participating in the JET Programme growing from four to forty-four, and the number of participants from 848 to 5,163.
+The JET Programme has grown significantly over its 31 year history, with the number of countries participating in the JET Programme growing from four to 44, and the number of participants from 848 to 5,163.
 Since its creation, over 66,000 people from 67 countries have participated in the JET Programme (see graph below).

 Through the international exchange activities of its participants, the JET Programme strives to make a continued contribution to the revitalisation of local communities throughout Japan.